 Dinner affairs at the mid-mountain Peak LodgeOpen during the winter and summer seasons.

 Ride the Chondola to one of our Peak Dinners for a unique and unforgettable dining experience.
 Guests sitting within both Chondola cabins and the mid-mountain Peak Lodge itself are afforded stunning views of the Mahoosuc Range to Sunday River's northwest.
 From family dinners with Eddy the Yeti and wine dinners to comedy dinners and a New Year's Eve soiree, we offer a variety of Peak Dinners for every occasion throughout the winter.Learn More

 Located slopeside in the Grand Summit Hotel, Moonstruck Café serves lunch daily in a cozy atmosphere.
 The menu includes warm pastries, soups, made-to-order sandwiches and wraps, fresh salads, and burgers.
 Moonstruck is ski-in, ski-out, so it's a great place to grab a pick-me-up before or after hitting the slopes.
 207-824-3500, Ext.
 2424Menu

 Cozy and QuickOpen year round.

-A cozy café tucked away in the Jordan Hotel-the Northern Light Café serves breakfast and lunch daily specializing in hot and cold beverages, fresh pastries, soups, made-to-order sandwiches and salads, and daily specials.
-Northern Lights Café is located at the top of the lobby stairs on the second floor of the Jordan Hotel, adjacent to the hotel's ski-on/ski-out entrance, (207) 824-5327.
+A quaint café tucked away in the Jordan Hotel, Northern Lights Café serves breakfast and lunch daily and specializes in hot and cold beverages, fresh pastries, soups, made-to-order sandwiches and salads.
+The café also offers daily specials.
+Northern Lights Café is located on the second floor of the Jordan Hotel, adjacent to the hotel's ski-in/ski-out entrance.
+207-824-5327

 Hottest Après on the Coolest MountainOpen during the winter season